On the Keevash-Knox-Mycroft Conjecture: Absorption lemmas

 \section{Absorption lemmas}

-In this section we prove two absorption lemmas, which will be used in the proof of our main result, Theorem~\ref{thm_structural}, and in the (alternative) proof of Theorem~\ref{thm:alm_mat}.
-The absorption method is by now a standard way to turn an almost spanning structure to a spanning one.
-Here we use a variant called \emph{lattice-based absorption method}, developed by Han~\cite{Han14_poly}.
+In this section we prove three absorption lemmas -- the first one will be used in the proof of our main result, Theorem~\ref{thm_structural} and the other two are for in the (alternative) proof of Theorem~\ref{thm:alm_mat}.
+The absorption method is by now a standard way to turn an almost spanning structure into a spanning one.
+Here we use a variant called the \emph{lattice-based absorption method}, developed by Han~\cite{Han14_poly}.
 Although the lemmas were originally proved by probabilistic methods, it can be derandomized by the so-called conditional expectation method.
 Here we use a result of Garbe and Mycroft~\cite{GaMy}, which in turn was inspired by Karpi\'nski, Ruci\'nski and Szyma\'nska~\cite{KRS10hc}.

 \begin{lemma}\cite[Proposition 4.7]{GaMy} Fix constants $\beta>\tau>0$ and integers $m, M, N$ and $r\le N$ such that $r$ and $N$ are sufficiently large, and that $M\le (1/8)\exp(\tau^2r/(3\beta))$.
 Let $U$ and $W$ be disjoint sets of sizes $|U| = M$ and $|W| = N$.
 Let $G$ be a graph with vertex set $U\cup W$ such that $G[U]$ is empty, $G[W]$ has precisely $m$ edges, and $\deg_G(u)\ge \beta N$ for every $u\in U$.
-Then in time $O(N^4+MN^3)$ we can find an independent set $R\subseteq W$ in $G$ such that $(1-\nu)r\le R\le r$ and $|N_G(u)\cap R|\ge (\beta - \tau -\nu)r$ for all $u\in U$, where $\nu = 2mr/N^2$. \end{lemma}
+Then in time $O(N^4+MN^3)$ we can find an independent set $R\subseteq W$ in $G$ such that $(1-\nu)r\le |R|\le r$ and $|N_G(u)\cap R|\ge (\beta - \tau -\nu)r$ for all $u\in U$, where $\nu = 2mr/N^2$. \end{lemma}

-We now present our first absorption lemma., which is similar to~\cite[Lemma 3.4]{Han14_poly}.
-The only difference is due to our refined definition of robust vectors $I_{\cP}^{\mu} (H)$.
+Fix an integer $i>0$.
+Let $H$ be a $k$-graph.
+For a $k$-set $S$, we says a set $T$ is an \emph{absorbing $i$-set} for $S$ if $|T|=i$ and both $H[T]$ and $H[T\cup S]$ contain perfect matchings.
+Now we are ready to present our first absorption lemma, which is similar to~\cite[Lemma 3.4]{Han14_poly}.
+The only difference is due to our refined definition of robust vectors $I_{\cP}^{s, \mu} (H)$.

 \begin{lemma}[Absorption Lemma] Suppose $k\ge 3$, $\delta >0$ and let $t:=2^{\lfloor 1/\delta \rfloor}$.
 Suppose that